7 Trend Predictions For Kids Yoga in 2020

 Collaborative games get everyone to focus and work together and can be meditative, too.

 If you have a large space, you can consider doing stations.
-If you have tables you can move the children to the tables to do art projects connected with the lesson.
+If you have tables you can move the children to the tables to do art projects for kids connected with the lesson.
 If you are comfortable, bring the children's’ mats together for partner work.

 3. More creative expression

 Kids yoga is a time for making statements about the self because we are looking into ourselves, getting to know ourselves, loving and accepting ourselves.
-Projects like vision boards, allowing the children to do self-reflection journals, free art, creating mantras, and giving students time to teach or present to the class are some ways the children can express themselves.
+Projects for kids like vision boards, allowing the children to do self-reflection journals, free art, creating mantras, and giving students time to teach or present to the class are some ways the children can express themselves.

 For children, tangible art projects, audible mantra, and acting out dramas can help them internalize the important lessons from their mats.